FluxML/fluxml.github.io/_posts/2020-06-29-acclerating-flux-torch.md

  0.0  0.0  0.0
 ```

-To control the device the tensor is loaded on (the default being on CPU), we use the `dev` keyword, available in most functions.
+Controlling the device the tensor is loaded on (the default being on CPU) is done via the `dev` keyword, available in most functions.

 ```julia
 julia> z = Tensor(3,3, dev = 0)